Meeting Time: June 17, 2020 at 1:00pm EDT

 • Default_avatar

-Chris Schopper almost 4 years ago
+Chris Schopper over 4 years ago

 I strongly support the Charlottesville - Monticello Trail/PVCC bike/pedestrian trail!
 As a biker that frequently biked to the Monticello trail as well as routes along Milton Rd/the TJ Parkway, biking along US20 was an unsafe experience, with cars passing at fast speed and having to deal with people merging on/off 64 on the right shoulder.